canopy-js/canopy-js/README.md

 So require the data have form.
 Limit the size of the chunks.
 Each one introduces some others.
-Don't let the author make lists.
 Include index along with the data.
+And don't let the author make lists.

 #### 8. Mastery requires dense graphs, but serialization removes them.